no-markup-markup/nmm/readme-template/README.md

 One possible exception to the intended no need for escaping is the need for sometimes escaping the symbol ‘\*’ (by writing ‘\\\*’).
 The creators of No-Markup-Markup acknowledges that this is unfortunate.
-However, they think that in most scientific writing ‘\*’ should be reserved for footnotes*.
+However, they think that in most scientific writing ‘\*’ should be reserved for footnotes.

 -	Instead of using ‘*’ for multiplication one should use ‘×’.
 (One should not use the abonimation ‘⋅’!)